-After the deadline, all applications are screened to a pre-defined framework and we shortlist those candidates who best evidence that they possess our core capabilities.
-Those shortlisted candidates will be invited to undertake an online psychometric assessment with those successfully passing that assessment undertaking an interview to assess Arabic language skills.
+After the deadline on 18 January 2018, all applications are screened to a pre-defined framework and we shortlist those candidates who best evidence that they possess our core capabilities.
+Shortlisted candidates will be invited to undertake an online psychometric assessment with those successfully passing that assessment undertaking an interview to assess Arabic language skills.

-Candidates will be further shortlisted with the candidates who have performed best in the psychometric and Arabic assessments being invited to log-on to our application system and book a place at one of our assessment centres, which will be held in our London office.
+Candidates will be further shortlisted with the candidates who have performed best in the psychometric and Arabic assessments being invited to log-on to our application system and book a place at one of our assessment centres, which will be held in our London office in early March 2018.

 The assessment centre will comprise of a number of different elements:

 - a behavioural interview with a Partner or Senior Associate